Al-Tighnari: Major work on agronomy

-His travel throughout the Middle East
+Travels in the Middle East

-Al-Tighnari described his travels in the book in many places, mentioning, for example, the city of Salé, Morocco and the fortress of Bani Hammad, Algeria.
-He then headed east to Egypt, and perhaps from there to the Hijaz, Saudi Arabia and performed the Hajj.
-In his writing on agriculture (al-Hina'), he mentioned that he visited Egypt and saw how long the trees there grew, saying: "I saw it in the land of Egypt, and in the land of the Levant, which was planted 25 years ago, and the trees grew on the legs of a man like the son of Adam".
-He then traveled to the land of the Levant and visited many of its cities.
-He mentions that he saw the city of Ashkelon, one of the cities of Palestine, and described the well-known Abraham's well.
-He witnessed how the wells were dug and how the columns were erected on them.
-He also mentioned Damascus more than once.
-For example, in his speech on the cultivation of fennel, he said: "And I saw fennel in Damascus, Syria, in the shape of a red leaf, and I did not see it anywhere else."
-He also pointed out that he visited the city of Aleppo, Syria and saw what was planted there, and the methods and methods of agriculture.
-He mentioned during his writing on cotton that: "And I saw it in Aleppo for a period of 30 years and more".
+Al-Tighnari recorded his journey at several points in the treatise, naming the city of Salé in Morocco and Qal'at Bani Hammad in Algeria before heading east to Egypt, and perhaps on from there to the Hejaz for the Hajj.
+Writing on agriculture (al-Hina'), he noted the height trees reached in Egypt: "I saw it in the land of Egypt, and in the land of the Levant, which was planted 25 years ago, and the trees grew on the legs of a man like the son of Adam".

+In the Levant he visited Ashkelon in Palestine, where he described the well-known Abraham's Well and witnessed how such wells were dug and their columns erected.
+Damascus appears more than once.
+On the cultivation of fennel he wrote: "And I saw fennel in Damascus, Syria, in the shape of a red leaf, and I did not see it anywhere else."
+At Aleppo he recorded what was planted there and the methods of agriculture used, noting of cotton: "And I saw it in Aleppo for a period of 30 years and more".